olafollgaard/makeArduino/README.md

 As the makefile got more complex, it led to make it re-usable via `include`, so that each individual project only needed a minimal makefile.

-This makefile is the result, and I have used it for a couple of different Arduino projects, some on a **Adafruit Trinket Pro 5V board**, others on **ATtiny85** chips.
+This makefile is the result, and I have used it for a couple of Arduino projects, some on a **Adafruit Trinket Pro 5V board**, others on **ATtiny85** chips.

 ## Using makeArduino.mk
 The ease-of-use is based on some assumptions, some of which can be reconfigured by assigning the appropriate varables beore including makeArduino.mk.